 First, Jennifer made the distinction between a project, which is singular, and a program, which is a collection of projects and even programs.

 The program manager is therefore responsible for the delivery of the output/product of the program, which will involve managing a portfolio of projects and programs.
-They coordinate the teams who are working on the various projects.
+They coordinate the teams who are working on the various projects with program management software.
 However, they don’t manage the individual projects.
 That’s the purview of the project manager.

 Program Manager Responsibilities